pirtleshell/rust-gedcom/README.md

 GEDCOM is a file format for sharing genealogical information like family trees.

-I wanted experience playing with parsers and representing tree structures in Rust, and noticed a parser for Rust did not exist.
-And thus, this project was born!
-A fun experiment to practice my Rust abilities.

-It hopes to be ~~fully~~ mostly compliant with the [Gedcom 5.5.1 specification](https://edge.fscdn.org/assets/img/documents/ged551-5bac5e57fe88dd37df0e153d9c515335.pdf).
+`rust-gedcom` hopes to be ~~fully~~ mostly compliant with the [Gedcom 5.5.1 specification](https://edge.fscdn.org/assets/img/documents/ged551-5bac5e57fe88dd37df0e153d9c515335.pdf).

-I have found this [5.5.2 specification](https://jfcardinal.github.io/GEDCOM-5.5.2/gedcom-5.5.2.html) useful in its assessment of which tags are worth supporting or not.
+Later specifications, such as [5.5.2](https://jfcardinal.github.io/GEDCOM-5.5.2/gedcom-5.5.2.html) and [7.0.11](https://gedcom.io/specifications/FamilySearchGEDCOMv7.html#purpose-and-content-of-the-familysearch-gedcom-specification) are useful in assessing which tags are worth supporting or not.

 ## Usage